Ircama/sim800l-gsm-module/README.md

 #### `http(url, data=None, apn=None, ...)`

-Run the HTTP GET method or the HTTP PUT method and return retrieved data
+Run the HTTP GET method or the HTTP POST method and return retrieved data.

 Automatically perform the full PDP context setup and close it at the end (use keep_session=True to keep the IP session active).
 Reuse the IP